 Don’t use the UNCG name, logos or trademarks in personal social media or for private gain: The name “UNCG” and its logos and trademarks may be used only by social media platforms of student groups officially recognized by Student Affairs and official university programs, departments, schools, units and other entities.
 Do not make endorsements using the UNCG name logos or trademarks.
 See Licensing Policies for more information.

 Follow the university’s graphic standards in its Brand Guide.
-If your official page title or account name includes “UNCG,” please use a logo from the Minerva Identity Program downloads on the Brand Guide website.
-You also can request a branded social media avatar by filling out this form.
+If your official page title or account name includes “UNCG,” please use a logo from the University Logos page on the Brand Guide website.

 If you create pages or accounts to conduct university business as an individual (i.e. as an instructor or marketing professional), and not as a representation of a department or organization, continue to use your own name and profile photograph as the avatar.
 Please select a professional image for this purpose and be sure to identify yourself as a university employee or official student group representative in the biography/information section of the site.

 Page administrators should abide by the following social media etiquette when posting on behalf of a university entity: